Decentralized Networking

 Three-Node Networking

-Based on the previous two-node networking example, the third node C can join the virtual network by connecting to either Node A or Node B.
+Based on two-node networking, the third node C can join the virtual network by connecting to Node A or Node B.

-Assume it connects to Node A, the network topology is as follows:
+Assume networking by connecting to Node A, the network topology is as follows:

-Then C can communicate with A and B through the virtual network.
+Subsequently, Node C can communicate with Node A and Node B through the virtual network.